 PCPs are required to provide assistance to Medi-Cal members needing Alcohol and Drug Treatment services by referring them to the appropriate county or community agency.
 Services include Voluntary Inpatient Detoxification and outpatient opioid detoxification.
-The phone numbers for the County Behavioral Health

-Access teams are in the table above.
 PCPs may call Carelon Behavioral Health for assistance in appropriately referring members with substance use disorders.
 Providers can reach Carelon by calling (855) 765-9700.
+In addition, County Behavioral Health has Substance Use Disorder Services and the access team phone numbers are in the table above.

-- PCPs are required to provide Alcohol and Drug Screening, Assessment, Brief Interventions and Referral to Treatment (SABIRT) to members ages 11 years and older, including pregnant women. - o In the event that treatment slots are not available in the county alcohol and SUD treatment program within the Alliance's service area, the PCP can make a referral to the Alliance's Case Management team to assist in pursuing placement outside the area. - Appropriate referrals for additional evaluation and treatment, including medications for addiction treatment, must be offered to members whose brief assessment demonstrates probable alcohol use disorder (AUD) or SUD.
+- PCPs are required to provide Alcohol and Drug Screening, Assessment, Brief Interventions and Referral to Treatment (SABIRT) to members ages 11 years and older, including pregnant women. - In the event that treatment slots are not available in the county alcohol and SUD treatment program within the Alliance's service area, the PCP can make a referral to the Alliance's Case Management team to assist in pursuing placement outside the area. - Appropriate referrals for additional evaluation and treatment, including medications for addiction treatment, must be offered to members whose brief assessment demonstrates probable alcohol use disorder (AUD) or SUD.
 Alcohol and/or drug brief interventions include alcohol misuse counseling and counseling a member regarding additional treatment options, referrals, or services.
 Brief interventions must include the following: - Providing feedback to the patient regarding screening and assessment results. - Discussing negative consequences that have occurred and the overall severity of the problem. - Supporting the patient in making behavioral changes; and - Discussing and agreeing on plans for follow-up with the patient, including referral to other treatment if indicated.